-Robotic vacuum, also known as automatic cleaners, smart vacuum cleaners, etc., is a type of smart household appliances that can automatically clean up the floor in the room by virtue of a certain artificial intelligence.
+The robotic vacuum, also known as automatic cleaners, smart vacuum cleaners, etc., is a type of smart household appliances that can automatically clean up the floor in the room by virtue of a certain artificial intelligence.
 With the improvement of living standards, robotic vacuums have gradually become popular in families.
 The robotic vacuum is composed of a main body, a rechargeable battery, a charging base, a dust box, and a remote control.
 The robotic vacuum is suitable for daily cleaning to collect dust, debris and pet hair as a supplement to the regular cleaning plan.
-So when choosing a robotic vacuum, what issues should be paid attention to?
+So when choosing an automatic cleaner robot, what issues should be paid attention to?

 (1) Suction.
 Robotic vacuums are generally weaker than traditional vacuum cleaners in terms of suction.
 Their small size means a smaller motor, so they usually don’t have the suction as high as that of a full-size comparable product.
 On carpets, most have enough suction to clean the larger particles, but they may miss the finer dust and pet hair deeply embedded in the dense carpet.
-For this reason, consider using a robotic vacuum for daily cleaning, and a traditional vacuum cleaner for deep cleaning.
+For this reason, consider using a robot vacuum cleaner for carpet and hardwood for daily cleaning, and a traditional vacuum cleaner for deep cleaning.

 Some robotic vacuums have a rotating brush roller or side brush that can pick up debris from the floor.
 Even in the case of low suction, these beating brushes gently agitate the carpet fibers to loosen dirt and debris for a more thorough cleaning.